-I just wish I have a real Taboon oven, imagine cooking in an underground oven made of mud, clay, straw and smooth stones and pebbles.
+I just wish I had a real Taboon oven, imagine cooking in an underground oven made of mud, clay, straw and smooth stones and pebbles.
 I bet the food and bread will smell totally different and will definitely get this earthy smell that you might get from a traditional clay pot.

 Pretty much what you'll need for any bread.
 Flour, water, yeast and sugar.
 Here we've used both all purpose flour and whole wheat flour.
 You can of course make it with either one alone but just adjust the amount of water as needed.
-Taboon dough needs to be sticky as you can see from the image or video.. so adjust accordingly as each flour brand is different.
+Taboon dough needs to be sticky as you can see from the image or video. so adjust accordingly as each flour brand is different.

 - In a mixer bowl, combine all the dry ingredients.